 - Vehicle license and registration fees

-Does your company mileage reimbursement take into account insurance and depreciation?
+Does your company's mileage reimbursement take into account insurance and depreciation?
 These may constitute over 60% of annual vehicle expenses, but mileage rates may under-reimburse them.

 Why is depreciation a fixed cost?

 Vehicle depreciation is a business expense and should be reimbursed.
-Decrease in value counts as a fixed cost because it occurs steadily over time according to a schedule.
+A decrease in value counts as a fixed cost because it occurs steadily over time according to a schedule.
 This makes it a predictable expense.

 The business portion of an employee's vehicle use determines the percentage of depreciation that a car allowance should reimburse.
-A business might leave this expense out of the car allowance calculation because it is not an obvious expense.
+A business might exclude this expense from the car allowance calculation because it is not a direct expense.
 A mileage rate may under-reimburse the expense because the driver does not drive enough miles to cover fixed costs.

 Variable vehicle expenses to be reimbursed

-The variable expenses for a vehicle could be considered operation costs.
+The variable costs of car ownership could be considered operational costs.
 Driving more or less will have a significant impact on these costs, as do fluctuations in market prices:

 - Fuel